Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 size of the map, you can pick a small value for "Universe t dimension" (e.g., 1), then changing the spatial dimension will automatically pick the smallest possible "Universe t dimension" for you.

-Next, you can click the "Generate" button, it may take a while to generate the universe.
+After modifying the settings, you can click the "Generate" button, it may take a while to generate the universe.
+When the "Next" button lights up, click "Next".

 ### Server settings